mattermost/docs/source/about/deployments_and_editions.rst

 Our open source, self-hosted Team Edition will remain free forever with features that align with our self-hosted Mattermost Starter plan.
 We do not currently offer a free edition of Mattermost Cloud, however, we provide it at a low cost to make it a valuable option for teams with budgetary limitations.

-Self-hosted and cloud deployments of the various Mattermost plans have equivalent features, aside from a few cases where a feature is specific to the deployment model.
+Self-hosted and Cloud deployments of the various Mattermost plans have equivalent features, aside from a few cases where a feature is specific to the deployment model.
 For example, Omnibus or Kubernetes deployment tools are only available for our self-hosted offering as they are specific to self-hosting Mattermost.

 For a complete list of features and pricing across plans, visit the `detailed comparison chart <https://mattermost.com/pricing-feature-comparison/>`__.